-Preheat your oven to 375°F. Lightly grease a baking sheet, or line with parchment.
+- Preheat the oven to 375°F. Lightly grease a baking sheet, or line it with parchment.

 - Mix the dry ingredients in a large mixing bowl.
 Add the butter, working it in to make an unevenly crumbly mixture.

 - Add the fruit and nuts, mixing until they're evenly distributed.
 Stir in the buttermilk.